postsharp/Metalama.Documentation/conceptual/Aspects/templates/template-dynamic-code.md

 [comment]: # (TODO: Reference code snippets from the file by marked region)

 This template generates either `var clone = (TargetType) base.Clone();` or `var clone = (TargetType) this.MemberwiseClone();`.

+> [!INFO] The weird syntax of Capture, which gives the result as an `out` parameter instead of a return value, is due to a technical limitation of Roslyn.

 ## Converting custom objects from compile-time to run-time values